modabas/ModularMonolithTemplate/README.md

 ## Host

 Host is a Web Application co-hosting Microsoft.Orleans server in same process.
-It is responsible for discovering and registering the modules and their dependencies at runtime along with db context migration jobs of the modules at startup and message publishing jobs from db transactional outbox tables to message bus.
+It is responsible for discovering and registering the modules and their dependencies at runtime along with db context migration jobs of the modules at startup and message publishing jobs from db outbox tables to message bus.

 ## Apis